cnpem-emi/simar-sw/CONTRIBUTING.md

 #### clang-format
 We're using Chromium's style, with a maximum line length of 100 columns.

-You can format your code with `clang-format -i`.
+You can format your code with `clang-format -style=file -i file.c`.
 ### Python
 Although few Python scripts are used (in the `python` folder), they follow the described flake8 and Black configs in the folder.
 Use `flake8 .` and `black`.